 Advanced Placement and Pre-AP classes are the best preparation for successful post-high school education.

 AP rigor prepares students for college-level work.
-All Pearland ISD AP courses have been deemed college-level not only by College Board but also by local professors.
-The classes are fast-paced, have more depth and complexity than traditional classes and incorporate more sophisticated learning processes.
+All Pearland ISD AP courses have been deemed college-level not only by College Board but also by professors and universities across the country.
+The classes are fast-paced, have more depth and complexity than traditional classes, and incorporate more sophisticated learning processes.

 AP classes help predict college success.
 In fact, some studies have shown that AP students are three times more likely to finish college and gain a bachelor’s degree than students who did not take AP.
 In addition to the rigor and high expectations, students learn to manage their time and fine-tune their study habits.

 Students who enroll in AP classes should always take the AP exam.
-Some colleges will award credit for a high exam score, while others will consider it part of admission criteria.
+Most universities and colleges will award college credit for a high exam score, while others will consider it part of admission criteria.
 High exam scores can save thousands in college tuition.
-College credit is determined by the college/university and may change from year to year.
+All public universities and colleges in Texas are required to award credit for all passing AP scores, however the amount of credit and the type of credit (replacement or elective) are determined by the college/university and may change from year to year.

 A student entering college with an excessive number of credits (typically, over 30 college hours), may be charged higher annual tuition due to the perceived loss of a year in the student's college enrollment, however students do not need to submit all of their AP scores, submit them all all at once, or submit them by a specifc date to receive college credit.